imnawar/SD2GAN/README.md

 # Usage
 open SD2GAN.ipynb then,
-- To use the pretreinder model check on parameters and make sure the ```train``` otption is set to False
+- To use the pretrained model check on parameters and make sure the ```train``` otption is set to False
 ```
 params = {
     'dataset': "mnist", # 'mnist' , 'fashion'